Student Association Handbook

 • DON’T use SUO funding directly to make donations to charity organizations.

-Student Associations may not hold external bank accounts or move funds through a personal or external account.
-This will get your student association deactivated.
+Student Associations may not hold external bank accounts or move funds through a personal or external account for student association operations.
+This may get your student association deactivated for the academic year or permanently.

 All Student Association funds must be processed directly within the SUO account (deposits, ticket sales and reimbursements).